 This prospectus relates to the initial public offering of FinWise Bancorp.
-We are offering 3,500,000 shares of our common stock.
+We are offering shares of our common stock.

 Prior to this offering, there has been no established public market for our common stock.
-The initial public offering price of our common stock is \$10.50 per share.
+We currently estimate that the initial public offering price of our common stock will be between \$ and \$ per share.
 We have been approved to list our common stock on NASDAQ under the symbol "FINW."